wozprzemek/home-library/README.md

 - backend layer: Django + DjangoRestFramework
 - database layer: PostgreSQL

+Backend and database layers are containerized using Docker Compose.

 ## Application functionalities
 - displaying a list of books (information about their: title, author, release date) represented as a set of tiles responsive to the window size
 - ability to delete and add new books